📍44 episodes2h 56m totalWorks offline

 Fonte Gaia

-Venice — Built on Nothing, Ruled Everything
+Venice, built on Nothing, Ruled Everything

-24 min audio
+28 min audio

 7 episodes

-A city built on wooden pilings driven into mud, in a lagoon, with no fresh water and no farmland — and it became the wealthiest republic in Europe for a thousand years.
+A city built on wooden pilings driven into mud, in a lagoon, with no fresh water and no farmland, and it became the wealthiest republic in Europe for a thousand years.
 Venice doesn't make sense.
 That's the point.
 Every stone, every canal, every palace is an act of defiance against geography.

 01FREE PREVIEW4 min

-Venice — The City That Chose to Drown
+Venice — the City That Chose to Drown

 04FULL APP3 min

-Venice — Part 6: Jewish Ghetto — The Word That Became A World
+Venice — part 6: Jewish Ghetto, the Word That Became A World

 In Cannaregio, Venice turned segregation into an urban legal form whose name traveled far beyond the lagoon.